annayqho/TheCannon/docs/source/lamost_tutorial.rst

 There should be 1387 files, one for each SNR > 100 spectrum.

-Since all of these stars were observed both by APOGEE and by LAMOST, they both have a spectrum measured by APOGEE, a spectrum measured by LAMOST, and a set of parameters from each survey's corresponding pipeline.
+Since all of these stars were observed both by APOGEE and by LAMOST, each one has: a spectrum measured by APOGEE, a spectrum measured by LAMOST, a set of parameters measured by the APOGEE pipeline using the APOGEE spectrum, and a set of parameters measured by the LAMOST pipeline using the LAMOST spectrum.
-In this tutorial, our goal is to use the *LAMOST* spectra to measure a set of parameters consistent with those measured by the *APOGEE* pipeline, whcih only used *APOGEE* spectra.
+In this tutorial, our goal is to fit a model that can, directly from a LAMOST spectrum, measure a set of parameters consistent with those that *would* have been measured by the APOGEE pipeline from the corresponding APOGEE spectrum.
+In other words, even without an APOGEE spectrum for a star, we aim to measure a set of parameters that is on the physical scale of APOGEE stellar labels.
 Thus, this amounts to a kind of cross-calibration between the two surveys.

-We will use 1000 of these stars to train the model (these 1000 stars constitute our *reference set*) then test the model on the remaining 387 objects (these 387 stars constitutes our *test set*).
+We will use 1000 of our 1387 stars to train the model (these 1000 stars constitute our *reference set*) then test the model on the remaining 387 objects (these 387 stars constitutes our *test set*).
-At the end, we will check our Cannon values for the test set by comparing them to the actual APOGEE values for these 387 objects.
+At the end, we will check our Cannon values for the test set by comparing them to the real APOGEE DR12 values for these 387 objects.
+So, in summary: in addition to the spectra from LAMOST that we already downloaded, we need reference labels from APOGEE DR12,

-Next, download the APOGEE labels for these 1387 objects by clicking :download:`here <lamost_labels.fits>`.
+You can download the APOGEE labels for these 1387 objects by clicking :download:`here <lamost_labels.fits>`.
 Let's use the ``astropy`` module to examine the contents of this file.